Abstract algebra

-In mathematics, more specifically algebra, abstract algebra or modern algebra is the study of algebraic structures.
+In mathematics, more specifically algebra, abstract algebra or modern algebra is the study of algebraic structures, which are sets with specific operations acting on their elements.
 Algebraic structures include groups, rings, fields, modules, vector spaces, lattices, and algebras over a field.
 The term abstract algebra was coined in the early 20th century to distinguish it from older parts of algebra, and more specifically from elementary algebra, the use of variables to represent numbers in computation and reasoning.
-Presently, the term "abstract algebra" is typically used for naming courses in mathematical education, and is rarely used in advanced mathematics.
+The abstract perspective on algebra has become so fundamental to advanced mathematics that it is simply called "algebra", while the term "abstract algebra" is seldom used except in pedagogy.

 Algebraic structures, with their associated homomorphisms, form mathematical categories.
-Category theory is a formalism that allows a unified way for expressing properties and constructions that are similar for various structures.
+Category theory gives a unified framework to study properties and constructions that are similar for various structures.

 Universal algebra is a related subject that studies types of algebraic structures as single objects.
 For example, the structure of groups is a single object in universal algebra, which is called the variety of groups.